 This memorable moment consisted of 13 cubs following one lone female lion.
 Our guide George told us that there were probably three other adult female lions lurking in the grass, but the cubs were following her – the Alpha.
 As they followed along, this little guy broke away from the pack charging at his mom.
 He brought her down, nipping at her throat and belly before climbing on her back to tell the rest of the cubs to come on down!

-Watch our Wildlife on Safari in the Serengetti Video
+Watch our Wildlife on Safari in the Serengeti Video

-Watch all the video abovce and at about 1:50 into the video, you’ll see the lion cubs playing with mom.
+Watch all the videos above and at about 1:50 into the video, you’ll see the lion cubs playing with mom.

 Lion And Elephant Fighting For Space

 We all thought that lions are the kings of Africa, but if elephants are mad at you, you’re in trouble no matter who you are.
 T his lion and his brothers were way too close to a herd of elephants and their calves.
 The elephants were having no part of that and a group of big males split off to chase the lions away.